CNC steel machining

 Heat treatment

-Advantage of cnc machined steel parts
+Advantage of tool steel parts

-Application area of cnc machined steel parts
+Application area of tool steel parts

 Aerospace: Aircraft structural components, engine parts (requiring high temperature/high pressure resistance).